cnichte/basic-electron-typescript-react-starter/README.md

 ## How it Looks

 Login Screen.
-The session stays open if you with so,  so you will logged in automatically on next startup.
+The session stays open if you wish, so you will logged in automatically on next startup.

 ![login Screen](readme-images/screenshot-001.png)